Crestron vs Control4: Battle of the home automation titans

 Keep your home safe and secure with a range of cameras, an intercom, an alarm and door locks (from Yale).
 You can even automate your gates and garage doors to allow a seamless experience.
 If you have a swimming pool, Crestron can also help ensure it’s clean and well maintained.

-Crestron also has an app store with over 1,000 free apps for you to download and use with your home automation system.
+Crestron also has an app store with over 1,000 paid and free apps for you to download and use with your home automation system.

 There are a few issues to be aware of.
 Crestron doesn’t offer zoned heating or control over individual radiators, instead, it only offers a global temperature.
 So if you’re hoping for flexibility in your heating system or a way to reduce your bills then, Crestron won’t meet your requirements.